 The topic of dissertation shall be on an education/allied field.
 The Institute/College shall submit the titles of proposed dissertation work to the University in Semester-III for approval.
 If the title suggested by any candidate is not approved, he/ she will be at liberty to suggest another and get approved.
-Each candidate shall work under the guidance of a recognized post graduate teacher of the University.
+Each candidate shall work under the guidance of a recognized post graduate teacher of the University as per their choice.